 Our new international registered nursing job opportunities in Charlotte, North Carolina, made us want to better understand from our Conexus nurses why Charlotte, “The Queen City,” is one of the best places to live and work in the U.S.

 Below are 10 reasons why our international nurses and medical technologists love this fast growing North Carolina city.

 1. Low cost of living and a thriving job market

 Whether you are a recently qualified registered nurse travelling to the U.S. on your own, or you are moving to Charlotte with your family – the cost of living in Charlotte won’t break the bank.
 According to PayScale, the cost of living in Charlotte is 5% lower than the national average.
 Plus, with the cost of housing below the national average too, Charlotte has one of the most affordable housing markets in the country.
-It’s no wonder Charlotte has become one of the most liveable cities in the United States.
+It’s no wonder Charlotte has become one of the most livable cities in the United States.
 On top of that, the thriving job market in Charlotte means there’s opportunities to grow your career.

 2. Warm weather